-Extraordinary Bodies is committed to making circus accessible for everybody.
-The performing company provides professional opportunities and employment for people from diverse backgrounds including D/deaf and disabled performers.
+Extraordinary Bodies is committed to making Circus for Every Body.
+We provide professional opportunities and employment for people from diverse backgrounds including D/deaf and disabled performers.

-What about entering the profession if you haven’t had any circus training?
+Can I enter the profession if I haven’t had any circus training?

-Extraordinary Bodies brought together a panel of experts to look at more accessible career pathways and more opportunities for D/deaf and disabled practitioners to train in circus.
-National Centre of Circus Arts, Circomedia and Extraordinary Bodies Young Artists worked with us to develop an action plan.
+Extraordinary Bodies has brought together a panel of experts to explore more accessible circus career pathways and more opportunities for D/deaf and disabled practitioners to train in the field.
+National Centre of Circus Arts, Circomedia and Extraordinary Bodies Young Artists have worked with us to develop an action plan.
 Together we want to influence and promote inclusivity in circus training and in youth circus.

-Where can you find the existing accessible circus training opportunities?
+Where can I find the existing accessible circus training opportunities?

 A few youth circuses are fully integrated, including Extraordinary Bodies Young Artists, National Youth Circus and Circus Eruption.
 Circomedia and National Centre for Circus Arts are committed to making their FE and HE training inclusive.
 Contact them to discuss opportunities.
 Tell your local youth circus or community training space how they can make it easier for you to work with them.
 Find out their access policy.
 They will make reasonable adjustments to your needs.